How to Write a Resume Skills Section

 Transferable skills are those that you use in almost every job.
 Both types of skills can be included in a resume.

 Not Every Skill Should Be Included in Your Resume

 While listing your skills is a good thing, not every skill you possess needs to be - or should be - included.
 First and most important: Do not list skills that you do not actually have.
 Leave off obsolete skills (that program you learned to use in the dawn of computer technology, for instance).
-Plus, no need to include skills that do not relate to the job at hand.
+Plus, there is no need to include skills that do not relate to the job at hand.
 Unless you're applying to entertain at children's parties, your ability to make balloon animals shouldn't be included.